-In recent years, Computerized Maintenance Management Software (CMMS) has become a household name in the facility management world.
+In recent years, Computerized Maintenance Management System (CMMS) has become a household name in the facility management world.
 But this has not always been the case.
 When CMMS software was first introduced 50 years ago, its appeal at that time was limited to large manufacturing companies that could afford them.
 Early versions of CMMS software required large and costly centralized mainframe computers systems, and keypunch operators well versed in Fortran or Cobol computer languages to respectively, house and run them.
 However, since that time, CMMS software has evolved such that the newest versions make it attractive and affordable to businesses of all types and sizes.
 Today, the CMMS market has exploded by making its robust, powerful and user-friendly systems available to a growing number of companies spanning a broad range of industry, corporate and retail sectors.
 Here, I’ll provide a sampling of business of types and show how each can benefit from using CMMS software.
 Let’s start by first describing CMMS software and providing an overview of its most valued features.

 What is CMMS Software?

-CMMSs are powerful maintenance management systems that simplify asset management and streamline maintenance activities such as monitoring equipment conditions, utilization, and performance across locations in real-time.
+CMMSs are powerful maintenance management software that simplify asset management and streamline maintenance activities such as monitoring equipment conditions, utilization, and performance across locations in real-time.
 At the same time, the systems can also zero in on the status of any single piece of equipment and keep track of inventory levels.
 In general, CMMSs make it possible for maintenance managers to accurately predict maintenance requirements (using preventive maintenance programs) and operational costs of individual assets.
 A CMMS software not only accelerates day-to-day maintenance tasks, but it can also generate reports that facilitate accurate prioritization of maintenance based on risk.
 Finally, automated maintenance management systems are able to meet the unique and changing needs of companies large and small because they are highly customizable and are offered with a range of features, formats, price points and support options.

 Most Valued CMMS Software Features